Criminal Charges at Gasparilla

-The annual Gasparilla Pirate Festival will be held in Tampa, Florida on January 28, 2012.
+The annual Gasparilla Pirate Festival is held in Tampa.
 Every year, hundreds of thousands of people flood Bayshore Boulevard to watch the parade.
 While the event is always a good time for all, an unfortunate truth is that over the last few years there have been thousands of arrests made for crimes such as open container, DUI, BUI, and disorderly conduct.
-So what do you need to know for Gasparilla 2012?
-Here are some of the major rules and regulations you and your friends should remember.

-According to the Official Gasparilla website, "you are permitted to bring in your own snacks and non-alcoholic beverages, please keep in mind that glass containers and coolers are not permitted for safety reasons.
+The Official Gasparilla website, "you are permitted to bring in your own snacks and non-alcoholic beverages, please keep in mind that glass containers and coolers are not permitted for safety reasons.
 Glass containers are prohibited by City of Tampa ordinance, and bulky coolers are a safety hazard in large crowds."
-The official website does not indicate that alcohol is prohibited; however it does indicate that alcohol can be purchased at the parade in designated "Beer Garden" areas.
+The official website does not indicate that alcohol is prohibited; however, it does indicate that alcohol can be purchased at the parade in designated "Beer Garden" areas.
 Additionally, you should be aware that police will be enforcing Tampa's "Open Container" law.

 WHAT ARE THE OPEN CONTAINER RULES?